parsTroy/rust-finance/README.md

 <br />

-Including taxes that is how I like to spend 100% of income. ("Doesn't everyone LOVE taxes!!!")
+Including taxes that is how I like to spend 100% of income. ("Doesn't everyone LOVE taxes!!!");

 ## Installation